Earwax Removal Tips

 When to see a doctor

-To protect the ear, earwax may be more safely and effectively removed by your doctor.
+To protect the ear, earwax should only be removed safely and effectively by an ENT (ear, nose and throat) specialist.
+Using cotton swabs or any other method at home carries health risks that only a qualified doctor can prevent.
+Improper and unnecessary cleaning attempts can lead to chronic infections of the ear canal and eardrum.
 This is especially important when dealing with excessive earwax or blocked ears in children.
 You or your child should see a doctor if symptoms do not improve, become worse, or you experience pain, bleeding, or hearing loss.
-Common treatments used by a doctor to clean the ear are ear drops, ear irrigation, microsuction, and aural toilet.

 It is normal for the ear to produce wax.
 In most cases, cleaning away the wax can hurt more than it helps.
-If it becomes necessary to clean your ear from time to time, you should do so in a safe manner to avoid damaging your ear or causing loss of hearing.
+If it becomes necessary to clean your ear from time to time, you should visit a doctor to ensure this is done in a safe manner to avoid damaging your ear or causing loss of hearing.

 Have you already discovered our previous blogpost related to Earwax?
 If not, check out our blogpost dealing with the topic “Does Earwax Damage Hearing Aids?”